Aside from my wish to explore the Old Town of Olsztyn, one of the reasons my wife and I went to Olsztyn was to spend time near Lake Ukiel.

 - The total area of the lake is 412 hectares

-- Informally known as the Bay of Grunwald, the most southern part of the lake contains the best developed tourist infrastructure
+- Informally known as the Bay of Grunwald, the southernmost part of the lake contains the best developed tourist infrastructure

 - The length of the shoreline comes to almost 23 km